leoshimo/vrs/emacs/chooser-manual-tests.md

 Insert `(get (demo_items) 1)` and run `M-x vrs-choose-field`.
 Choose `:note`: the source should become `"line\n\"quoted\""`.
 Repeat on a fresh copy and choose `:tags`: expect `'(gamma delta)`.
+This retains the field's current value; it does not generate a `get` expression.

 Then select this whole region and press `C-c C-v`: